MicrosoftDocs/dataexplorer-docs/data-explorer/connect-from-databricks.md

 ms.topic: conceptual
 ms.date: 05/21/2020

-# Customer intent: I want to use a Python library in Azure Databricks to access data from Azure Data Explorer.
+# Customer intent: I want to use Azure Databricks to access data from Azure Data Explorer.
 ---

 # Connect to Azure Data Explorer from Azure Databricks by using Python